JonDotsoy/artur/README.md

 // Alternative: Use the flexible route patterns router.route("/api/rpc", rpc); // Supports all HTTP methods by default

-// The JsonRpcDispatcher uses Router.customRoute internally for seamless integration
+// The JsonRpcRouter uses Router.customRoute internally for seamless integration
 // You can access the underlying fetch handler if needed:
 // const fetchHandler = rpc[Router.customRoute].fetch;
 ```